davidfrisch/UNIFR_API_EPUCK/docs/graphic_user_interface.rst

 Main e-puck GUI Window
 ----------------------------

-To start the main GUI from the unifr_api_epuck package, please run the following command in your terminal.
+To start the main GUI from the unifr_api_epuck package, please run the following command in your terminal:

 .. code-block:: shell